Who hasn’t heard, said, or been told the following when experiencing stress, fear, or anger?

 This common expression refers to a very simple action yet embraces great wisdom and efficacy.

 Simple, but often unconscious and overlooked, breathing can be highly potent and beneficial for physical and mental health.

 The use and benefits of deep breathing can be traced back to ancient traditions.
 Many contemplative disciplines such as meditation, yoga, tai chi, and qi gong integrate this type of breathing into their practices.

 Before you read on, we thought you might like to download these three Positive Psychology Exercises for free.
-These science-based exercises will explore fundamental aspects of positive psychology including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.
+These science-based exercises explore fundamental aspects of positive psychology, including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.

 This article contains:

 - What Is Deep Breathing?